Compliance Alert: ACA Reporting Requirements for 2026

 Penalty Exposure

-The IRS has historically provided some transition relief and good-faith penalty relief in the early years of ACA reporting.
+The IRS has historically provided some transition relief and good-faith penalty relief in the earlier years of ACA reporting.
 Employers should not assume that such relief will continue indefinitely.
 Accurate, timely filing is the best protection against penalties.

 Practical Steps

-- Confirm ALE status for 2025 if there is any question about whether the employer meets the 50 full-time equivalent threshold.
+- Confirm ALE status for 2025 if there is any question about whether the employer meets the full-time equivalent threshold.

 - Compile monthly coverage offer and enrollment data for every full-time employee.